About the course

 - the coherence of the proposal

-- the originality of any thesis project proposed
+- the originality of any dissertation project proposed

 - evidence of motivation for and understanding of the proposed area of study